testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#performance, #draft`

+:white_check_mark:  **Do:** Use your real DB product, just store the data in a RAM folder to reduce IO and gain some performance boost.
+In Linux machine this can be done easily by

+Another type of optimization you may consider is creating a RAM drive (or use tmpfs in Linux) to store the DB data and write ahead logs.

-:white_check_mark:  **Do:** In the spirit of creating great testing developer experience, Minor boost, harder in Mac, easier in Linux using tmpfs, some DB has a built-in memory engine which you may consider because ([benchmark](https://github.com/testjavascript/nodejs-integration-tests-best-practices/issues/9#issuecomment-710674437))
+In the spirit of creating great testing developer experience, additional Minor boost, harder in Mac, easier in Linux using tmpfs, some DB has a built-in memory engine which you may consider because ([benchmark], WAL(https://github.com/testjavascript/nodejs-integration-tests-best-practices/issues/9#issuecomment-710674437))

 <br/>